updated Jul 2, 2026 11.5MB file size 336 downloads

-X M3U Converter is a free Windows utility that rewrites playlists between M3U, M3U8, PLS, XSPF, WPL and ASX and repairs broken track paths after files or drives are moved.
+X M3U Converter is a free Windows utility that rewrites playlists between M3U, M3U8, PLS, XSPF, WPL, ASX and plain text, and repairs broken track paths after files or drives are moved.

 It exists for two everyday situations: a player that refuses to open the playlist format you have, and a playlist where every track suddenly shows up greyed out because the folder it points to no longer exists.